mattbillard/angular2-vs-react-vs-vue/README.md

 Implementing delete operation for our CRUD app was by far the most complex in React+Redux.
 It required 13 pieces of code strewn across 7 files!
 Also, standardization is a big problem.
 While Angular is too strict with it's recommendations, React is too loose.
 Some developers feel it is better to have "more choices!!!"
 I feel the opposite.
 React technologies seem to change often.
 Flux has been replaced by Redux.
 Redux seems like it's going to be replaced by MobX.
 The examples I found used Thunks.
 I'm told that Saga is a better (and more complicated) solution.
 Researching, learning, comparing, and vetting the myriad choices is very time consuming.
 Especially in a large corporation with many teams in many countries, standardization (having a "right way") would seem to be a huge benefit.
 - **Complexity**
 - **No standard technologies**
+- **JSX syntax:** can be complicated.
+It's far simpler to use HTML and Angular1 or Vue syntax

 ### Vue+Vuex